Rep. Dan Crenshaw says he'll be 'blind for about a month' after eye surgery

 Texas congressman, former Navy SEAL, lost his right eye after being wounded by IED in Afghanistan

-Rep. Dan Crenshaw, R-Texas, said he underwent emergency surgery Friday to detach the retina of his left eye and will be unable to see as he recovers.
+Rep. Dan Crenshaw, R-Texas, said he underwent emergency surgery Friday for a detached retina in his left eye and will be unable to see as he recovers.

 "The surgery went well, but I will be effectively blind for about a month," Crenshaw said in a Twitter statement on Saturday.